-GENDER DIVERSITY
+DIVERSITY POLICY

 UEX's Board has long believed that diversity of backgrounds, experience, education, race and gender is important for good decision making and effective oversight.
-Although the Company has not adopted a specific policy (or target number) related to the identification and nomination of women directors or executive officers, our employees, executive officers and directors have been and will continued to be recruited and promoted or selected based on their abilities and contributions.
-Further, the Board considers the level of representation of women on the board and in executive officer positions when identifying candidates for the board and executive office positions.
+The Company has adopted a Diversity Policy effective November 18, 2018.
+The Diversity Policy does not set specific targets related to the identification and nomination of women directors or executive officers.
+Our Employees, executive officers and directors have been and will continued to be recruited and promoted or selected based on their abilities and contributions.
+Further, the Board does consider the level of representation of women on the board and in executive officer positions when identifying candidates for the board and executive office positions.
 Our Board includes one female member (since January 1, 2017), representing 16.7% of the Board, and there has been female representation on the Board previously, with UEX continuing to consider women director candidates who possess the requisite skills and experience for future nomination.
-Our senior management team includes one female senior officer, currently representing 33.3% of the senior management team.
+Our senior management team includes two female senior officers, currently representing 66.7% of the senior management team.